deckhouse/virtualization/docs/FAQ.md

 Cloud-Init is a tool for automatically configuring virtual machines on first boot.
 The configuration is written in YAML format and must start with the `#cloud-config` header.

+{{< alert level="warning" >}}
+When using cloud images (for example, official images from distributions), you must provide a cloud-init configuration.
+Without it, on some distributions, network connectivity is not configured, and the virtual machine becomes unavailable on the network, even if the main network (Main) is connected.
+In addition, cloud images do not allow login by default — you must either add SSH keys for the default user or create a new user with SSH access.
+Without this, it will be impossible to access the virtual machine.
+{{< /alert >}}

 ### Updating and installing packages

 Example configuration for updating the system and installing packages: